EBolle/write-tight/README.md

 <image>

-The reason for this setup is that I write most of my digital content (blog posts, web pages, technical instructions) in `VSCode`, and that I want to get feedback on my writing without having to copy-paste the content, and going back and forth between applications.
-The text file you provide as input is read as-is, so you are not limited to the Markdown `.md` format.
+The reason for the command-line interface is that I write most of my digital content (blog posts, web pages, technical instructions) in a code editor (`VSCode`), and that I want feedback on my writing without having to copy-paste the content, and going back and forth between different applications.

+The only argument you have to provide is the path to your text file.
+Note that your text file is read as-is, so you are not limited to a certain format, for example Markdown (`.md`).

 ## Getting started